 JA: Anyway, I read a column this week by the AJC's Jeff Schultz, who contends that the Falcons should do everything in their power to put themselves in position to draft Georgia wide receiver AJ Green.

-JA: I can totally see his point — Green is considered to be a once-in-a-long-time talent at wide receiver, and if you can imagine AJ Green on the same field with Matt Ryan and Julio Jones, I think your dream becomes other teams' nightmares.
+JA: I can totally see his point — Green is considered to be a once-in-a-long-time talent at wide receiver, and if you can imagine AJ Green on the same field with Matt Ryan and Roddy White, I think your dream becomes other teams' nightmares.

 JA: But do you mortgage the future based on this one kid?